 - In order to determine the elements on which the asylum application is based, which could not be obtained without detention, in particular where there is a risk of absconding;

 - When he or she is detained subject to a return procedure and it can be substantiated on the basis of objective criteria that he or she is making an asylum application for the sole purpose of delaying or frustrating the enforcement of return;

 - When protection or national security or public order so requires.

 Asylum seekers can also be detained during the Dublin procedure if there are indications that another EU Member State might be responsible for handling their asylum claim, but before their responsibility has been accepted by that state.
 Until the entry into force of the law in 2018, there was no objective criteria indicating a risk of absconding in case a Dublin transfer was specified in Belgian law, as required by Article 2(n) of the Dublin III Regulation.
 As a result of the Al Chodor ruling of the CJEU, the Immigration Office stopped issuing detention orders on the basis of a risk of absconding in the context of Dublin procedures in 2017, while detention remains possible if other grounds are met.

-The objective criteria for determining a “risk of absconding” are set out in the amended Article 1(2) of the Aliens Act, in line with the Al Chodor ruling of the CJEU.
+The objective criteria for determining a “risk of absconding” are set out in 1(2) of the Aliens Act, in line with the Al Chodor ruling of the CJEU.
 They include situations where the applicant:

 - Has not applied for a permit after irregularly entering the country or has not made an asylum application within the 8-day deadline set out by the law;

 - Has provided false or misleading information or false documents or has resorted to fraud or other illegal means in the context of an asylum procedure or an expulsion or removal procedure;

 - Does not collaborate with the authorities competent for implementing and/or overseeing the provisions of the law;